Skip to content

 Sections to check for troubleshooting

-When application or shared hosted desktop deliveries are functioning normal, monitoring is not needed but, in any case, if users are facing issues in connecting to any provider, then following sections can be checked for server status:
+When application or shared-hosted desktop deliveries are functioning normally, monitoring is not needed.
+Still, in any case, if users are facing issues in connecting to any provider, then the following sections can be checked for server status:

 1. VDI > Session Servers > Servers.